Skip to main content

 Proposed changes to the nursery stock import health standard to amend measures for viruses on Hoya plants for planting

-From 21 June to 20 August 2024, we invite comments on the proposed changes to the importation of nursery stock import health standard (155.02.06).
+From 21 June to 20 August 2024, we invited comments on the proposed changes to the importation of nursery stock import health standard (155.02.06).
 The proposed changes are to manage the risks of viruses on Hoya plants for planting, specifically:

 • the addition of phytosanitary measures for the management of Alstroemeria necrotic streak virus and tomato chlorotic spot virus on Hoya plant hosts, including options for off-shore and on-shore management